Ray Peat on Insomnia

 Nutrition For Women

-"Using aspirin before bed to inhibit prostaglandin synthesis may be helpful for age-related insomnia.
-Progesterone and vitamin E work in different ways to prevent excessive stimulation by prostaglandins."
+“Using aspirin before bedtime to inhibit prostaglandin synthesis is likely helpful for age-related insomnia.
+Progesterone and vitamin E work in different ways to prevent excessive stimulation by prostaglandins.”

 March 2018 – Ray Peat’s Newsletter

-“Several serotonin antagonists are increasingly recognized as antidepressants, and also for the treatment of chronic fatigue and insomnia, as well as many degenerative diseases.
-However, since most of them are prescription-only, their use will not be widespread as long as most doctors accept the myth.”
+“Several serotonin antagonists are increasingly recognized as antidepressants, and also for treating chronic fatigue and insomnia as well as many degenerative diseases.
+However, since most of these are prescription-only, their use will not be widespread as long as most doctors accept the myth.”

 July 2019 – Ray Peat’s Newsletter

-"Since I was able to sleep well again as soon as I started taking thyroid hormone and saw that thyroid alone would resolve insomnia in most people (sometimes, as one doctor described his experience, better than morphine), I began to understand that the adrenaline that was disrupting sleep was an indication of faulty energy production – and that the things that restored sleep, for example thyroid, salt, sugar, protein and progesterone, acted directly on the energy production of the cells."
+“Since I began taking thyroid hormone and was able to sleep well again, and saw that thyroid alone would cure insomnia in most people (sometimes, as one doctor described his experience, better than morphine), I began to understand that the adrenaline disrupting sleep was a sign of faulty energy production – and that the things restoring sleep, such as thyroid, salt, sugar, protein, and progesterone, acted directly on the cells’ energy production.”

 January 2000 – Ray Peat’s Newsletter

-"Over the past 20 years, I've seen that insomnia disappears for almost everyone when they correct their hypothyroidism – sometimes just through dietary changes, but more often with a thyroid medication.
-People have often told me that they fall asleep within minutes of taking a minimal dose of thyroid medication before bed.
-By increasing the rate of energy production,"
+“Over the past 20 years, I have observed that insomnia disappears in almost all people when they correct their hypothyroidism – sometimes just through dietary changes, but more often with a thyroid preparation.
+Often people have told me they fall asleep within minutes when taking a minimal dose of thyroid before bed.
+By increasing the rate of energy production,”

 April 1994 – Ray Peat’s Newsletter

-“Many people see the thyroid as a kind of stimulant because it can reverse the coma or lethargy of myxedema, but this is a very misleading notion.
-In hypothyroidism, the brain-stimulating hormones adrenaline, estrogen, and cortisol are usually elevated, while the nerve- and muscle-relaxing hormone magnesium is low.
+“Many people see thyroid as a kind of stimulant because it can reverse coma or lethargy in myxedema, but that is a very misleading idea.
+In hypothyroidism, the brain-stimulating hormones adrenaline, estrogen, and cortisol are usually elevated, and the nerve- and muscle-relaxing magnesium is low.
 Normal, deep sleep is rare in a hypothyroid person.
-The correct dose of triiodothyronine (the active thyroid hormone) along with magnesium is a reliable treatment for insomnia, cramps, and anxiety—regardless of whether these symptoms are caused by fatigue, aging, or alcohol withdrawal.”
+The right dose of triiodothyronine (the active thyroid hormone) together with magnesium is a reliable treatment for insomnia, cramps, and anxiety – whether these symptoms are caused by fatigue, aging, or alcohol withdrawal.”

 June 1991 – Ray Peat’s Newsletter

-"In the mid-1970s, when I pointed out that menopause resembles Cushing's syndrome, I had not yet studied this disease of excess cortisol sufficiently to know the full extent of the parallels: for example, hot flashes, night sweats, and insomnia—such common menopausal symptoms—are also common symptoms in Cushing's syndrome.
-Estrogen's tendency to increase cortisol production should be considered in the context of the brain-aging effects of both estrogen and cortisol."
+“In the mid-1970s, when I pointed out that menopause resembles Cushing’s syndrome, I had not yet studied this disease of cortisol excess enough to know the full extent of the parallels: For example, hot flashes, night sweats, and insomnia – such common menopausal complaints – are also frequent symptoms in Cushing’s syndrome.
+Estrogen’s tendency to increase cortisol production should be considered in relation to the brain-aging effects of both estrogen and cortisol.”

 April 1991 – Ray Peat’s Newsletter

-"Epilepsy is an example of a very low energy state of brain cells.
-Insomnia is a low energy state and is usually cured by the correct dose of thyroid hormone – along with sufficient glucose and other nutrients."
+“Epilepsy is an example of a very low energy state of brain cells.
+Insomnia is a low-energy state and is usually cured by the right dose of thyroid hormone – along with sufficient glucose and other nutrients.”

 February 1986